-This year, I promised my students and their families during virtual learning: when we return to in-person learning, I would give the class THE BEST KINDERGARTEN YEAR EVER!
-And that has meant pulling out all of the stops to make our learning fun and messy and full of laughter.
-So this year was the perfect year for the first-ever GLOW DAY!
-And let me just say, we had a BLAST!
-But I also didn’t want a glow day that took hours to set up and prep for.
-You know, here at TKS we love simple so I wanted our glow day to be something you could easily do with your students.
-And let me just say this: my class had an EPIC blast at our simple and low-key glow day.
+When I decided to do glow day in our classroom, I didn’t want a glow day that took hours to set up and prep for.
+You know, here at TKS, we love simple, so I wanted our glow day to be something you could easily do with your students.
+And let me say this: my class had an EPIC blast at our simple and low-key glow day.
 It just goes to show that they don’t always need over-the-top stuff!

 Glow Day Decorations

 We already have LED lights in our classroom that we use daily.
-The cool thing about these lights is that when they’re turned blue, they make things glow.
-This was a totally unknown effect until we did a neon day last year and we all glowed!
+The cool thing about these lights is that they make things glow when they’re turned blue.
+This was an unknown effect until we did a neon day one year, and we all glowed!
 Who knew?!
-We also added 5 blacklights.
-We had used these lights for other activities like a bat cave and our home at Halloween.
+We also added five blacklights.
+We used these lights for other activities, such as a bat cave and our home on Halloween.
 Here’s the thing: send an email to your school and ask if people have blacklights you can borrow.
-Make a Facebook post and ask your friends and family.
+Make a Facebook post and invite your friends and family.
 You’d be amazed at how easy it is to borrow some blacklights so you don’t have to buy them.
 That said, most of the stuff we bought for our glow day was saved and will be re-used!
-And this: set-up took me about 45 minutes.
-Clean up took about 15 with the kids!
+And this set-up took me about 45 minutes.
+Clean-up took about 15 with the kids!

-For the ceiling, we hung 12 neon slinky toys and some glow sticks from the ceiling.
-The glow sticks from the ceiling were large glow sticks that we pulled down at the end of the day and the students took them home!
+For the ceiling, we hung 12 neon slinky toys and some glow sticks.
+The glow sticks were large glow sticks that we pulled down at the end of the day, and the students took them home!

 We added a fun neon curtain behind our smartboard but it was disappointing so I won’t be using that again!

 I want to say this: you don’t need any of this stuff.
 All you need is some blacklights, highlighters, and recording sheets.
-The extra stuff is great, but my kids were excited to do work with highlighters because they glowed!
-You can do a glow day using our recording sheets and highlighters and blacklights.
-You can even get some glow sticks at the Dollar Tree for super cheap.
-We added extra but please know you don’t need it.
+The extra stuff is great, but my kids were excited to work with highlighters because they glowed!
+You can do a glow day using our recording sheets, highlighters, and blacklights.
+You can even get some glow sticks at the Dollar Tree for cheap.
+We added extra, but please know you don’t need it.
 The highlighters were such a hit that I’ll be doing some “highlighter” days from now on for practicing skills!

 Student Materials

 The students each received a hat, a vest, recording sheets for the activities, and a bag of supplies.
-The bag contained: 2 dice, 3 glow sticks, and 2 highlighters.
+The bag contained two dice, three glow sticks, and two highlighters.
 The vests, dice, and highlighters were kept to be reused year after year.
 The students got to take their hats home.
 Each student also received three glow sticks/bracelets that they got to keep.
 The recording sheets are included in our GLOW! creation!

 Glow Day Activities

 We did our entire glow day in the morning before lunch.
-We started immediately after morning meeting.
-When it was lunch time, we cleaned up and the classroom was back to normal!
+We started immediately after the morning meeting.
+When it was lunchtime, we cleaned up, and the classroom was back to normal!

-I knew I wanted our glow day to be a review day but I also wanted it to be simple and it had to adhere to our COVID protocols.
-So I decided we would do some academic skills and we would work on our handwriting using highlighters.
-Yall, all you need is some recording sheets and highlighters.
+I knew I wanted our glow day to be a review day, but I also wanted it to be simple, So I decided we would do some academic skills and work on our handwriting using highlighters.
+All you need is some recording sheets and highlighters.
 I’m not even kidding.
 The kids were bonkers about the highlighters glowing.
-I was worried they wouldn’t like doing the learning activities but they were so into it because…highlighters glow in blacklight.
+I was worried they wouldn’t like the learning activities, but they were so into it because…highlighters glow in blacklight.
 Who knew?!
 LOL

-We did: name writing, letters and sounds, sight words, addition, subtraction, and phonics.
+We did name writing, letters and sounds, phonics, addition, and subtraction.
 All of the activities have a recording sheet where students write their answers.
-I was constantly moving around the room monitoring their work and helping as needed.
-The handwriting was a must because this is an area of struggle and challenge for us this year because of virtual learning.
+I constantly moved around the room monitoring their work and helping as needed.
+The handwriting was a must because this is an area of struggle and challenge for us.
 The activities were all chosen based on data that showed what we needed to work on!

-To practice sight words, I wrote the words we needed to practice on neon paper (index cards work great too) and we read the word, spelled the word and they wrote the word.
+To practice sight words, I wrote the words we needed to practice on neon paper (index cards work great, too), and we read the word, spelled the word, and they wrote the word.
 See how we hit those multiple strategies and modalities?!
 And after each word, I wadded up the paper and threw it at the kids.
-When we finished all the words, we had a “glowball” fight!
+We had a “glowball” fight when we finished all the words!

 For addition and subtraction, we used neon plastic cups.
-To add, we built towers of two colors, wrote the equations and answers then read the equations.
-To subtract, we built a tower of cups and then took some away.
+To add, we built towers of two colors, wrote the equations and answers, and then read the equations.
+We built a tower of cups to subtract and then took some away.

 We ended our glow day with a glow dance party!